Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 Further down the stem from the bud, the leaves are older and less tender.
 Old leaves are harder to manipulate physically without shattering into stringy bits.

-Your goal is to harvest intact the bud, the stem, and the next two leaves.
+Your goal is to harvest the bud, stem, and next two leaves intact.
 This selection of foliage is the famous “two-leaves-and-a-bud” that you’ve heard glorified by tea aficionados.

 You can also harvest the third leaf down from the bud, or “three-leaves-and-a-bud,” but only if it feels tender and pliable.
 Adding the third leaf with the stem can improve your black tea’s flavor and mouthfeel.